he-yang/sheet-to-doc/source/Usage.md

    - JSON data
    - JSONL data

+If you need to insert images into Word document, you need to prepare the image files first.

-For data preparation, please refer to [Data Preparation](ExcelData.md)
+For data preparation, please refer to [Data and Image Preparation](ExcelData.md)

 ### Prepare Your Word (.docx) Template